-We tested eight different descending techniques used in the Tour to see which was fastest.
+We tested eight different descending techniques used in the 2018 Tour to see which was fastest.
 We named them after riders who have used them successfully.
-Six of these were tested — and published a year ago — by Professor Bert Blocken of Eindhoven University of Technology, in the Netherlands.
+Six of these had been tested — with the results published — by Professor Bert Blocken of Eindhoven University of Technology, in the Netherlands.

 How we tested tucks

 We used a laser timer to determine the gap between two riders on roll-down tests of all of these descending positions.
 We chose the wide, relatively low-traffic hill up to the National Center for Atmospheric Research (NCAR) in Boulder, Colorado, for our test run.

 Two riders started each run adjacent a roadside reflector post, one approximately 80 feet behind the other.
 The riders started simultaneously, each taking a single half pedal stroke to start and coasting from that point on.
 The rear rider maintained a constant body position throughout all of the runs, with the large starting gap ensuring that he would not benefit from a draft from the front rider.
 The only (controlled) variable was the coasting position of the front rider.